1jour1vin

 Wine rated (2024 guide) 93/100

-The nose of ripe red fruits is open and immediately appealing, but behind the initial wave of fruit lies excellent depth of fine tannins.
+The aroma of ripe red fruits is open and immediately appealing, but behind that initial burst of fruit lies an excellent depth of fine tannins.
 These two aspects of the wine are very well balanced.
-The length is also good.
+The finish is also good.

 Andreas Larsson